BrahMos: BrahMos-NG

 Size comparison between BrahMos and the planned BrahMos-M/BrahMos-NG.

 BrahMos-NG (Next Generation) or BrahMos-MA is a shortened version based on the existing BrahMos system.
 A model of the new variant was revealed on 20 February 2013, at the 15th anniversary celebrations of BrahMos Corporation.
 It will maintain range of 290 km and speed of Mach 3.5 but will weigh around 1.5 tons, with a length of 6 metres and a diameter of 50 cm, making it 50% lighter and three metres shorter than its predecessor.
 The first test flight was expected to take place in late 2024 induction by the end of 2025.
 BrahMos-NG will have lesser radar cross section (RCS) compared to its predecessor, making it harder for air defense systems to detect and engage the target.
 BrahMos-NG will have Air-launched and Submarine torpedo tube/VLS-launched variants.
 The missile has been designated as BrahMos-M, BrahMos-NG and BrahMos-MA over the years.
 Additionally, the BrahMos-NG will have an AESA radar rather than the mechanically scanned one on the BrahMos.

 The missile will arm the Sukhoi Su-30MKI, Mikoyan MiG-29K, HAL Tejas, including Dassault Rafale, and HAL Tejas Mk 2 in later stages.
 Submarine launched variant will be capable of being fired from the new P75I class of submarines.
 The Sukhoi Su-30MKI would carry three missiles while other combat aircraft would carry one each.

 BrahMos Aerospace will manufacture BrahMos-NG in Uttar Pradesh.
 The Indian Air Force already confirmed a requirement of 400 missiles that will cost around ₹8,000 crore and be delivered within 5 years of time period.
 At the World Defense Show in February 2024, BrahMos Export Director Pravin Pathak disclosed that the initial flight samples of the BrahMos-NG will be gathered for flight testing concurrently with the building of the manufacturing factory, with an anticipated launch date of late 2025 or early 2026.

 In August 2024, co-director of the project, Alexander Maksichev revealed that the flight trials of BrahMos-MA will begin in 2026 and the company is now engaged in preparing the detailed design documents.
 This difference in timeline and name designation, however, led to a question that whether India and Russian projects are different.

-The facility in Uttar Pradesh manufactured the first batch of missiles in October 2025.
-Simultaneously, it was announced that India signed two export contracts for the missiles at a cost of approximately $455 mln during the past month.